Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 Small named team (~11–50), a single verifiable California HQ; a Glassdoor profile exists but with too few reviews to read.

 Koi CBD is one of the original names in hemp — founded in 2015, reportedly out of a Los Angeles garage, back when most of today's brands didn't exist.
 It's grown into a broad line of CBD, delta-8, delta-9, THCa, topical, pet, and mushroom products, sold direct, in thousands of retailers, and through a wholesale program.
 Longevity in this industry usually means one of two things: a brand that cut corners and survived on marketing, or one that did the boring transparency work early.
-We ran Koi through our six-pillar Brand Transparency Score and it lands at a C (77/100) — a strong C, right on the doorstep of a B, and decisively in the "did the work" camp.
+We ran Koi through our six-pillar Brand Transparency Score and it lands at a C (75/100) — a solid C, and decisively in the "did the work" camp on transparency.

 What earns Koi that grade is unusual in these files: it tells you who runs it (a named family), it posts real Certificates of Analysis from an ISO-accredited lab, and — the part that's genuinely rare — an independent third-party audit ranked it among the ten most transparent CBD brands.
-The asterisks that keep it from a B are honest ones: an old 2019 FDA warning letter, a couple of old consumer lawsuits, and the fact that the same independent testing that praised its transparency also found it tends to put more cannabinoid in the bottle than the label claims, about a quarter of the time.
+What keeps it out of the B tier is a record that's heavier than most write-ups admit: two FDA warning letters — the common 2019 marketing-claims letter and an individual 2023 letter over its delta-8 gummies — plus a couple of old consumer lawsuits, and the fact that the same independent testing that praised its transparency also found it tends to put more cannabinoid in the bottle than the label claims, about a quarter of the time.
 Here's the receipts-first reality.

 The short version

-• Our grade: C (77/100).
-A strong, near-B score for one of hemp's most established and genuinely transparent brands.
+- Our grade: C (75/100).
+A solid score for one of hemp's most established and genuinely transparent brands — dented by its FDA record.

 Koi CBD at a glance — the verified facts